thejourneyofman/keras_medicine_detection/README.md

 Validation accuracy finally reached above 95%.
 Test of real object detection in videos is also highly performed at both accuracies and single/multiple detections.
 Thanks to fine tuning, hundreds of training images can achieve this accuracy in a short time.

-## ToDos
+## Bonus
-1, Remove the hands or skin colors
-Reference:
-2,
+Remove the hand and shadows in the motion video improved the accuracies of detection.